 (4) A radiation worker shall not use any radioactive substances or use or operate any irradiating apparatus or electronic product, the registration of which is required by section 28, without the prior permission of the registrant.

-[Regulation 19 amended in Gazette 22 Jul 1997 p.
+[Regulation 19 amended: Gazette 22 Jul 1997 p.
 3817-20.]

 19A.
 Abnormal or unplanned radiation exposures